Apollo-Level2-Web-Dev/batch-3-assignment-04/#5 Online Nursery Website.md

     *   Deleting a product should open a confirmation modal, asking the user for confirmation before removal.
 *   **Adding a Product:**
     *   Include a button to create the new product.
-    *   Provide a form to add new products with fields for category, title, price, description, rating, image (you can use ImgBB for image upload or allow direct link entry).
+    *   Provide a form to add new products with fields for category, title, price, quantity, description, rating, image (you can use ImgBB for image upload or allow direct link entry).

 > All update, delete, and create actions should reflect in real-time, implementing an optimistic update of the UI.
 ### 3\.
 Product Browsing 🌿